nsiregar/nsiregar.github.io/_posts/2020-01-26-vim-dev-containers.md

 ### What Next
 - You may want to create `alias` for `docker-compose` commands
 - Check some ruby bugs in [Ruby Issue Tracker](https://bugs.ruby-lang.org/projects/ruby-master/issues) to fix

+Now you can still use vim as editor, and have containerized development env.